StrongSand94191/schoolnotes/Chem/Acid Base Notes.md

 - Acids neutralize bases
 - Strong acids are assumed to be 100% ionized in solution (good donors)
 - Weak acids are usually less than 5% ionized in solution (bad donors)
+- A single bond is a sigma bond
-- A signl
+- A double bond is a sigma pi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTkxNTU5NzIsMTQyNDI4MjY2OSwyMD
-g0NzAzNjkxXX0=
+eyJoaXN0b3J5IjpbMTQwNzk2NDM1MiwxNDI0MjgyNjY5LDIwOD
+Q3MDM2OTFdfQ==
 -->